-- During 2020, Rialto completed 1,026 borrower requests on loans with an aggregate UPB of $27 billion, including 407 leasing consents, 198 forbearance requests, 54 property management changes, and 28 assumptions.
-During the first half of 2021, Rialto completed 417 borrower requests on loans with an aggregate of $11 billion UPB, including 204 leasing consents, 76 forbearance requests, 27 property management changes, and 12 assumptions.
+- During 2021, Rialto completed 806 borrower requests on loans with an aggregate UPB of $22.4 billion, including 368 leasing consents, 76 forbearance requests, 50 property management changes, and 38 assumptions.
+During the first half of 2022, Rialto completed 386 borrower requests on loans with an aggregate of $11.9 billion UPB, including 157 leasing consents, 30 property management changes, and 29 assumptions.

-Rialto has access to an in-house legal staff of three associates.
+Rialto has access to an in-house legal staff of four associates.
 The legal staff assist with forming special-purpose entities, obtaining powers of attorney, managing custodial relationships, and PSA-related activities.
 The legal staff report to the general counsel and chief compliance officer.
 For real estate mortgage investment conduit legal matters and opinions, Rialto primarily utilizes outside law firms.
 Such counsel is engaged from Rialto's approved attorney list with managing director approval.
-We believe this is an efficient structure to provide sufficient legal support and guidance.

 The financial position is SUFFICIENT.

-- Servicer Evaluation Spotlight Report™: Environmental, Social, And Governance Factors Have Consistently Powered Our Servicer Evaluation Rankings, Nov.
+- Servicer Evaluation Spotlight Report: Environmental, Social, And Governance Factors Have Consistently Powered Our Servicer Evaluation Rankings, Nov.
 16, 2020

 - Analytical Approach: Global Servicer Evaluations Rankings, Jan.
 7, 2019